-"HONOURED MADAM,--Am pleased to report have carried out part of yr esteemed commands.
-Went to Cayenne, as per instructions, and took Mr.
+HONOURED MADAM,

-Clare away from French Government, they not consenting.
-Landed him in good condition at this place.
-Having learnt that he did steal those plans, and, moreover, he saying he did not care for you the way he ought, have taken the liberty to guard lest he should trouble you in future.
-To do this, found old coloured washer-woman here (widow) who was proud to have white husband.
+Am please to report have carried out part of y r esteemed commands.
+Went to Cayenne, as per instruction, and took Mr. Clare away from French Government, they not consenting, landed him in good condition at this place.
+Having learnt that he did steal those plans, and, moreover, he saying he did not care for you the way he ought, have taken liberty to guard lest he should trouble you in future.
+To do this, found old coloured washerwoman here (widow) who was proud to have white husband.
 Him objecting, I swore to tell French Consul if he did not marry, and get him sent back to Cayenne.
 So he married.
 She weighs 250 lbs.
 I enclose copy of their marriage lines, so you can see all is correct.

-"Trust you will excuse liberty.
+Trust you will excuse liberty.
 He has made one escape; you have made another.

-"The weather is very sultry here, but they say there is fine scenery upcountry.
+The weather is very sultry here, but they say there is fine scenery up-country.

-"Shall get English magazines some day, when things blow over a bit, and I can come that way again, to look for your poetry.
+Shall get English magazines some day, when things blow over a bit, and I can come that way again, to look for your poetry.

-"Hoping this finds you in good health as it leaves me at present.
+Hoping this finds you in good health as it leaves me at present.